The clocks just went back and we all know what that means – less daylight as winter nears.

 It’s so simple, but being outside can do wonders for your mental health.
 Walking at a brisker pace will force you to take deeper breaths.
 Deep breathing helps more oxygen get into your bloodstream, which is then carried to the brain.
 Having plenty of oxygen traveling to your brain can be a big help in regulating imbalances.
 On top of having more oxygen in your bloodstream, natural sunlight helps stimulate serotonin production in the brain.

 While it might sound comforting to know these seasonal depression symptoms tend to ease up in the spring, it’s important to not ignore them while they’re happening.
 Depression can be a dangerous condition if left untreated and may lead to other problems, including disruptions in relationships, work issues, or substance abuse.

+While there may be information on the Neurocore website relating to certain conditions, should a medical condition exist, promptly see your own physician or health provider.
+Neurocore does not offer medical diagnosis or treatment advice.
 Neurocore makes no claims that it can cure any conditions, including any conditions referenced on its website or in print materials, including ADHD, anxiety, autism, depression, traumatic brain injury, post-traumatic stress disorder, migraines, headaches, stress, sleep disorders, Alzheimer’s and dementia.
-If you take prescription medications for any of these conditions, you should consult with your doctor before discontinuing use of such medications.
+If you take prescription medications for any of these conditions, you should consult with your physician before discontinuing use of such medications.